|

 by Michael Hayes

-In modern-day Paris, the Doctor and Romana realise someone is playing with
+modern-day Paris, the Doctor and Romana trace disturbances in time to

 |